This website may contain affiliate links and we may be compensated (at no cost to you!).

 A hit with kids and parents alike is the Rocky Mountain Chocolate Factory.
 It is a great stop while cruising Colorado Ave in Old Colorado City.

-In fact, I always enjoy walking down the main street with the shops and restaurants along Colorado Ave.
+In fact, I always enjoy walking down the main street with the shops and restaurants along Colorado Ave, enjoying a caramel apple as I go.

 You can browse the local art galleries and studios on the first Friday art walks each month from April through December.